 Some special long distance push boards are made of a carbon-fiberglass mix that is highly efficient at transferring your energy into board motion.

 Large wheels and good bearings will get you rolling faster longer on a single push.
 Get wheels with at least 70 mm in diameter for commuting, ideally 75-76 mm.

-Soft wheels : besides being large, you want your commuting wheels soft enough, e.g 78A durometer, so they comfortably go over road, pavement and sidewalk irregularitie such as cracks and drain covers and absorb variations.
+Soft wheels: besides being larger, you want your commuting wheels soft enough, e.g 78A durometer, so they comfortably go over road, pavement and sidewalk irregularities such as cracks and drain covers and absorb variations.

 Quality bearings will also make your riding smoother by reducing friction.

 If you commute long distances, you will go fast on some long flat or downhill stretches.
-Board length and wheelbase are important factors in stability at speed.
-Boards 40″ or longer are more stable and less likely to wobble at speed .
+Board length and wheelbase are important factors for stability at speed.
+Boards 40″ or longer are more stable and less likely to wobble at speed.

 On the other hand, if you commute primarily through congested city areas and crowded sidewalks, you may need the agility and turnability of a shorter board for maneuvering through crowds.
 Small boards are in the 28″ to 32″ range.

 Cruiser boards can be a good middle ground for urban riding.
 They’re typically 32 to 38″ long, with a kicktail to help you jump on and off curbs.
-More maneuvreable than longboards yet more stable than super short boards.
+More maneuverable than full-sized longboards yet more stable than super-short boards.

-Besides length, board height also affects maneuvrability – higher is more maneuvreable.
-Cruisers are usually topmount and hence higher than push boards.
-We’ve seen that low decks are best for pushing, but there’s a turnability tradeoff.
+Besides length, board height also affects maneuvrability – higher = more maneuvrable.
+Cruisers are usually topmount and hence higher to the ground than regular push boards.
+We’ve seen low decks are best for pushing, but there’s a turnability tradeoff.
 So your choice will really depend on your commute mix (urban / road / long distance).